Opinion | Biden now leads in Pennsylvania, and a thousand narratives die

 But, in retrospect, panicking well before tens of millions of votes had been counted was the height of folly.
 The fact that the race has seemed to hang in the balance is due to the electoral college’s skew, and shouldn’t detract from the magnitude of this popular vote win.

 There will be a lot to sort out about what really happened in this election and where and why the failures took place.
-But, presuming this race is widely called for Biden soon, it is shaping up as a very big win, and yes, a serious rejection of Trump.
+But, presuming this race is widely called for Biden soon, it is shaping up as a very big win, and yes, a significant rejection of Trump.
 And Democrats should act like it.

 Read more: